 Primary lymphedemas are inherited and account for < 5% of cases of lymphedema.
 They vary in phenotype and patient age at presentation but mostly involve the lower extremities.

-Congenital lymphedema appears before age 2 yr and is due to lymphatic aplasia or hypoplasia.
+Congenital lymphedema appears before age 2 years and is due to lymphatic aplasia or hypoplasia.
 Milroy disease is an autosomal dominant familial form of congenital lymphedema attributed to vascular endothelial growth factor receptor-3 (VEGFR-3) gene mutations and sometimes associated with cholestatic jaundice and edema or diarrhea due to a protein-losing enteropathy caused by intestinal lymphangiectasia.

 Lymphedema tarda occurs after age 35.
 Familial and sporadic forms exist; the genetic basis of both is unknown.
 Clinical findings are similar to those of lymphedema praecox but may be less severe.

-Symptoms of secondary lymphedema include aching discomfort and a sensation of heaviness or fullness.
+Symptoms of lymphedema include aching discomfort and a sensation of heaviness or fullness.

 The cardinal sign is soft-tissue edema, graded in 3 stages:

 Stage 1: The edema is pitting, and the affected area often returns to normal by morning.

 Stage 2: The edema is nonpitting, and chronic soft-tissue inflammation causes early fibrosis.

 Stage 3: The edema is brawny and irreversible, largely because of soft-tissue fibrosis.